Should you use the competition’s brand name in your content to get more traffic?

 Here’s how to find your indirect competitors.

-- Google each one of your most important keywords.
+- Conduct keyword research by Googling each one of your most important keywords.

 - From this list, identify those who are direct competitors vs. indirect competitors.
 You’ll recognize a direct competitor, because it’s a business that is selling the same product or service to the same market.